rett-europe/patient-registry/02a-Onboarding.md

 # 2a.
-Onboarding Process to Guarantee Valid Emails (With Orchestrator)
+Onboarding process to guarantee valid emails

 ### Overview
 The email verification process ensures that each legal guardian or participant has a valid email before taking any action.
 This serves to: